Cameron Atlas

 - National Geographic Explorer

-- Original songs heard across 195 countries; performs them live on grand piano and acoustic guitar during keynotes
+- Original songs heard across 195 countries; performs live on grand piano and acoustic guitar during keynotes

 - Grew up on a farm in outback Australia in a graduating class of 11; now speaks internationally with live music as the keynote spine